 Applied has product development, engineering, manufacturing, sales and other operations distributed throughout many countries, and some of its business activities are concentrated in certain geographic areas.
-Moreover, in the three months ended April 26, 2020, approximately 92 percent of Applied's net sales were to customers in regions outside the United States.
+Moreover, in three months ended August 1, 2021, approximately 91% of Applied's net sales were to customers in regions outside the United States.
 As a result of the global nature of its operations, Applied's business performance and results of operations may be adversely affected by a number of factors, including:

-- uncertain global economic and political business conditions and demands; - political and social attitudes, laws, rules, regulations and policies within countries that favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - direct and indirect global trade issues and changes in and uncertainties with respect to trade policies (including the impact of the rules published by the U.S. Department of Commerce on April 28, 2020 and May 15, 2020 relating to certain export license requirements and the ability to obtain required import and export licenses), trade sanctions, tariffs, and international trade disputes; - customer- or government-supported efforts to influence Applied to conduct more of its operations and sourcing in a particular country, such as Korea and China; - variations among, and changes in, local, regional, national or international laws and regulations, including contract, intellectual property, cybersecurity, data privacy, labor, tax, and import/export laws, and the interpretation and application of such laws and regulations; - ineffective or inadequate legal protection of intellectual property rights in certain countries; - positions taken by governmental agencies regarding possible national commercial and/or security issues posed by international business operations; - fluctuating raw material, commodity, energy and shipping costs; - delays or restrictions in shipping materials or finished products between and within countries; - geographically diverse operations and projects, and our ability to maintain appropriate business processes, procedures and internal controls, and comply with environmental, health and safety, anti-corruption and other regulatory requirements; - supply chain interruptions, and service interruptions from utilities, transportation, data hosting or telecommunications providers, or other events beyond our control; - failure to effectively manage a diverse workforce with different experience levels, languages, cultures, customs, business practices and worker expectations, and differing employment practices and labor issues; - variations in the ability to develop relationships with local customers, suppliers and governments; - fluctuations in interest rates and currency exchange rates, including the relative strength or weakness of the U.S. dollar against the Japanese yen, Israeli shekel, euro, Taiwanese dollar, Singapore dollar, Chinese yuan or Korean won; - · the need to provide sufficient levels of technical support in different locations around the world; - performance of third party providers of outsourced functions, including certain engineering, software development, manufacturing, information technology and other activities;

-- political instability, natural disasters, regional or global health epidemics, social unrest, terrorism or acts of war in locations where Applied has operations, suppliers or sales, or that may influence the value chain of the industries that Applied serves; - challenges in hiring and integration of an increasing number of workers in new countries; - the increasing need for a mobile workforce to work in or travel to different regions; and - uncertainties with respect to economic growth rates in various countries, including for the manufacture and sale of semiconductors and displays in the developing economies of certain countries.
+- uncertain global economic and political business conditions and demands; - political and social attitudes, laws, rules, regulations and policies within countries that favor domestic companies over non-domestic companies, including customer- or government-supported efforts to promote the development and growth of local competitors; - direct and indirect global trade issues and changes in and uncertainties with respect to trade policies, trade sanctions, tariffs, and international trade disputes, including the rules and interpretations promulgated by the U.S. Department of Commerce expanding export license requirements for certain products sold to certain entities in China; - customer- or government-supported efforts to influence Applied to conduct more of its operations and sourcing in a particular country, such as Korea and China; - variations among, and changes in, local, regional, national or international laws and regulations, including contract, intellectual property, cybersecurity, data privacy, labor, tax, and import/export laws, and the interpretation and application of such laws and regulations; - ineffective or inadequate legal protection of intellectual property rights in certain countries; - positions taken by governmental agencies regarding possible national commercial and/or security issues posed by international business operations; - fluctuating raw material, commodity, energy and shipping costs; - delays or restrictions in shipping materials or finished products between and within countries; - geographically diverse operations and projects, and our ability to maintain appropriate business processes, procedures and internal controls, and comply with environmental, health and safety, anti-corruption and other regulatory requirements; - supply chain interruptions, and service interruptions from utilities, transportation, data hosting or telecommunications providers, or other events beyond our control; - failure to effectively manage a diverse workforce with different experience levels, languages, cultures, customs, business practices and worker expectations, and differing employment practices and labor issues; - variations in the ability to develop relationships with local customers, suppliers and governments; - fluctuations in interest rates and currency exchange rates, including the relative strength or weakness of the U.S. dollar against the Japanese yen, Israeli shekel, euro, Taiwanese dollar, Singapore dollar, Chinese yuan or Korean won; - the need to provide sufficient levels of technical support in different locations around the world; - performance of third-party providers of outsourced functions, including certain engineering, software development, manufacturing, information technology and other activities; - political instability, natural disasters, regional or global health epidemics, social unrest, terrorism or acts of war in locations where Applied has operations, suppliers or sales, or that may influence the value chain of the industries that Applied serves; - challenges in hiring and integration of an increasing number of workers in new countries; - the increasing need for a mobile workforce to work in or travel to different regions; and - uncertainties with respect to economic growth rates in various countries, including for the manufacture and sale of semiconductors and displays in the developing economies of certain countries.